github/codeql/docs/codeql/codeql-cli/about-codeql-workspaces.rst

   Note

   Source dependencies are CodeQL packs that are resolved from the filesystem.
-They might be in the same CodeQL workspace, or specified a path option in the ``--additional-packs`` argument.
+They might be in the same CodeQL workspace, or specified as a path option in the ``--additional-packs`` argument.
 Source dependencies override any dependencies found in the local package cache and version constraints are ignored.
 This ensures that during local development version mismatches can be ignored.

 Example
 ~~~~~~~